susestudio/susestudio-ec2/susestudio/README.md

     export EC2_CERT=~/cert-aws.pem
     export EC2_PRIVATE_KEY=~/pk-ec2.pem

-Now create your AMI with the specific Amazon region (`us-west-1`, `us-east-1`, `eu-west-1`, `ap-southeast-1`, ...), eg:
+Now you can create your AMI in the specific Amazon region (eg. `us-west-1`, `eu-west-1`):

     ./create_ami.sh --region eu-west-1

 You can then use Amazon's [AWS web console](https://console.aws.amazon.com) to manage and launch instances of your AMIs.

-Send your bug reports, questions, feedback, and suggestions to feedback@susestudio.com.
+Please send your bug reports, questions, feedback, and suggestions to feedback@susestudio.com.